dawnhci/dawnhci.github.io/_posts/research/2022-09-01-born-digital.md

 venue: "Insa Youth NFT Art Festival, Insa Central Museum"
 video: https://www.youtube.com/watch?v=rvZl4jvVL_o
 ---
-Led an 8-member team during a 3-day hackathon to develop an experimental Virtual Hand Interface using AI pose estimation (Mediapipe) integrated with Unity, allowing audiences to interact with virtual objects in real time.
+We developed an experimental Virtual Hand Interface using AI+XR, allowing audiences to interact with virtual objects in real time.
 The project was showcased at a Seoul Metropolitan Government-hosted exhibition and featured in an official government article.